rood415/hospital-readmission-analysis/README.md

 - Visualized distributions using boxplots to assess variability and outliers

 ## Key Findings
-- Median excess readmission ratios cluster near CMS benchmarks (≈1.0) across most conditions
+- Median excess readmission ratios cluster near CMS benchmarks (≈1.0) across most conditions, suggesting most hospitals are broadly compliant
-- Hip and knee replacement procedures show substantially greater variability in hospital performance compared to other conditions
+- Hip and knee replacement procedures show substantially greater variability than other conditions — indicating inconsistent care quality and a high-value target for intervention programs
-- Certain conditions demonstrate tighter distributions, suggesting more standardized care pathways
+- Conditions with tighter distributions suggest more standardized care pathways exist and could serve as models for higher-variability areas

 ## Visualizations
 - Boxplot of excess readmission ratios by clinical condition